-- The contribution to the purchase of the home, from the homebuyer, in the amount of at least \$1,000 should be clearly reflected on Closing Disclosure.
-The \$1,000 can be met through deposit or earnest money, cash brought to closing and/or expenses paid outside of closing (such as insurance, appraisals, etc.).
+- The contribution to the purchase of the home, from the homebuyer, in the amount of at least \$500 should be clearly reflected on Closing Disclosure.
+The \$500 can be met through deposit or earnest money, cash brought to closing and/or expenses paid outside of closing (such as insurance, appraisals, etc.).
 The Bank, in its sole discretion, will determine the eligibility of items paid outside of closing. - Homebuyers may not receive more than \$250 in cash back at closing.
-Any funds in excess of the approved mortgage amount, closing costs, and cash back to the homebuyer shall be used as a credit to reduce the principal of the mortgage or as a credit toward the household's monthly payments on the mortgage loan.
+Any funds more than the approved mortgage amount, closing costs, and cash back to the homebuyer shall be used as a credit to reduce the principal of the mortgage or as a credit toward the household's monthly payments on the mortgage loan.
+Any cash back at closing will net against the required household contribution of \$500.